slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On productivity

 <!--
 > *"The greatest muscle you can build is urgency.
 Decrease the time between having an idea and getting it done.
-Everything changes."  -- codie_sanchez@x*
+Everything changes."  -- x@codie_sanchez*
-+ naval@X -- Q: What is overrated?
++ x@naval -- Q: What is overrated?
 A: “Hard work is really overrated.
 How hard you work matters a lot less in the modern economy.
 Q: What is underrated?
 A: Judgment.
 Judgment is underrated.
 + @orangebook_ -- Productive people are just people who are really good at ignoring everything that has nothing to do with their lives.

 - 6 months of focus and hard work can put you 5 years ahead in life.